Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Introduction

-Motivated by these observations, we propose a novel formulation for learning with mixed supervision in medical image segmentation.
-Particularly, our dual-branch network imposes a separate processing of the strong and weak annotations, which prevents direct interference of different supervision cues.
 As the uncertainty of predictions for unlabeled pixels can be high, the proposed model includes a loss term based Shannon entropy that enforces high-confidence predictions over the whole image.
-Furthermore, in contrast to prior works in mixed-supervision \citep{mlynarski2019deep,shah2018ms,wang2019mixed}, which have overlooked the co-operation between multiple branches by considering independent multi-task objectives, we introduce a Kullback-Leibler (KL) divergence term.
+Moreover, in contrast to prior works in mixed-supervision \citep{mlynarski2019deep,shah2018ms,wang2019mixed}, which have overlooked the co-operation between multiple branches by considering independent multi-task objectives, we introduce a Kullback-Leibler (KL) divergence term.
 The benefits of the latter are two-fold.
 First, it transfers the predictions generated by the strongly supervised branch (teacher) to the less-supervised branch (student).
 Second, it guides the entropy (student-confidence) term to avoid trivial solutions.
 Interestingly, we show that the synergy between the entropy and KL term yields substantial improvements in performances.
 Furthermore, we discuss an interesting link between Shannon-entropy minimization and pseudo-mask generation, and argue that the former should be preferred over the latter for leveraging information from unlabeled pixels.
 We report comprehensive experiments and comparisons with other strategies for learning with mixed supervision, which show the effectiveness of our novel formulation.
 An interesting finding is that the branch receiving weaker supervision considerably outperforms the strongly supervised branch.
 This phenomenon, where \textbf{the student surpasses the teacher's performance}, is in line with recent observations in the context of image classification \citep{furlanello2018born,yim2017gift}.

 \extension{A preliminary conference version of this work has appeared at IPMI'21 \citep{dolz2021teach}.
 Nevertheless, this journal version provides a substantial extension.
 First, we further discuss the current literature in semi-supervised segmentation, which is closely related to the proposed methodology.
 Furthermore, we have performed several additional experiments to demonstrate the robustness and usability of our approach.
 In particular, new main experiments include: 1) benchmark against well-known and recent semi-supervised segmentation methods, 2) evaluation of our model in the publicly available Left Atrium (LA) segmentation challenge, 3) assessing the impact of several components in the methodology and 4) studying the impact of alternative divergence functionals as consistency terms in our formulation.
 In addition to the theoretical insights regarding the preference of directly minimizing the entropy of the predictions over using pseudo-labels given in the conference version, we provide empirical evidence that employing pseudo-labels has indeed a strong pushing effect on uncertain predictions at the beginning of the training. }